jakeb-grant/nix-configs/README.md

 │   ├── secrets.nix              # Public keys and secret definitions
 │   └── *.age                    # Encrypted secret files (safe to commit) │
+├── wallpapers/                  # Wallpaper images for desktop environments │   └── *.jpg                    # Used by Hyprpaper and other wallpaper managers │
 └── modules/
     ├── system/
     │   ├── user.nix             # Main user module